GaspardMacaux/Documentation_app/docs/source/single_dataset_analysis/cluster_biomarkers.rst

   After running the analysis:
   - The table displaying the differentially expressed genes for the selected clusters will be shown.
   - Click "Download table (csv)" to export the identified biomarkers and their statistics.

-### Common Issues

-- **No biomarkers identified**:
-   If no biomarkers are found, consider lowering the `Log2 Fold Change threshold` or the `Minimum percentage threshold`.
-This adjustment can make the criteria less stringent and may reveal more potential biomarkers.

-- **Too many biomarkers**:
-   If the results include too many biomarkers, increase the thresholds to focus on genes with stronger differential expression or a higher percentage of expression within the cluster.

-### Troubleshooting

-- **Error During Analysis**:
-   Ensure that the clusters selected are distinct and that input parameters such as `Log2 Fold Change threshold` and `Minimum percentage threshold` are appropriately set.
-Verify that the dataset is correctly formatted and loaded.